 Wallace Xerographica, known professionally as The Notorious A.I.R., is a professional airplant.
 The debut of his large silvery gray leaves and don't-need-soil attitude made him a central figure in East Coast houseplants, and increased air plant visibility in the genre at a time when regular houseplants dominated the mainstream.
 His ease of care and resilient demeanor is why he is considered to be one of the greatest air plants of all time.

 Thrives in high indirect light and can tolerate periods of direct light.

 He's a big fan of pets.

 Two week tour in South Africa?
 He won't even notice.

-Pro-tip: Dry him upside down to prevent root rot.
-He may even flower if you keep him on a consistent watering schedule and give him enough bright light.
+Pro-tip: Dry upside down to prevent root rot.
+May flower on a consistent watering schedule and bright light.